adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - Create batch directories from a csv file recursively in local or shared directories.

 #### 09.Get-AD-Users-Last-Logon
-- Get the last logon Active Directory users by traversing querying all available Domain Controllers.
+- Get the last logon specific Active Directory users (load .csv) by traversing querying all available Domain Controllers.

 #### 10.Change-Attributes-AD-User
 - Modify Active Directory User Account Attributes, loading a list of users from a CSV file.